 How To Care For Spider Plants

-Many people plant spider plant indoor which makes it easier to care for it.
-Like any other plants, spider plant needs sunlight, water, air and nutrients to grow.
+Many people plant spider plants indoors which makes it easier to care for it.
+Like any other plant, spider plant needs sunlight, water, air, and nutrients to grow.

 Spider plant does not need any particular soils and will grow well in regular potting soil.
 But to get the better quality of spider plants, use the soil with a pH between 6.8 and 7.1.

-Spider plants can grow in most of the lighting conditions except bright and direct sunlight.
+Spider plants can grow in most lighting conditions except bright and direct sunlight.
 Any indoor place where it gets some indirect sunlight will make it grow.

 Keep it away from the household heat vents.
 But maintain the room temperature and not let it fall below 50 F. In the winter, if possible, move your spider plant indoor.

 You should also not let the soil to get dry out like a rock.
-Generally, watering twice a week is enough in the start but as spider plant grows you may have to change the water amount.
+Generally, watering twice a week is enough at the start but as the spider plant grows you may have to change the water amount.

 For the mature spider plant, water the plant at its root rather than on the leaves.
-Long blade-like leaves of spider plant will make it hard for water to reach to the plant base.
+Long blade-like leaves of spider plants will make it hard for water to reach the plant base.

-In a winter if you are using room heater then there will be low humidity.
-Use mist sprayer to spray water on the leaves to keep it moist.
+In the winter if you are using a room heater then there will be low humidity.
+Use a mist sprayer to spray water on the leaves to keep them moist.

 This will avoid the tips of spider plant leaves to dry off and die.
 Keeping your spider plant moist will also prevent it from getting attacked by spider mites.